Veronica Ferres: Career

 Her awards include the Grimme-Preis, the German Television Award, the Bavarian TV Award, the Golden Camera Award, and the Bambi Award.
 She played the female lead in Jedermann (Everyman), the traditional opening play of the Salzburg Festival, considered the highest honor in German stagecraft.

 In 2013, Ferres shot the international feature Hector and the Search for Happiness with Simon Pegg and Jean Reno, and played the main role in the feature film Casanova Variations, again with John Malkovich.
 Her 13th international production, The Devil's Violinist, was released theatrically in late 2013.
 In 2015, she starred opposite Nicolas Cage in the thriller Pay the Ghost, directed by Uli Edel.
 In 2016, she had the leading role in Werner Herzog's film Salt and Fire, co-starring Michael Shannon and Gael García Bernal.
 Ferres also co-starred in The Comedian, her 17th English feature film, along with Robert De Niro, Leslie Mann, and Danny DeVito.
-In November 2022, Ferres was cast in the upcoming Red Sonja remake, as Ashera and the mother of Red Sonja.
+She was able to display her comedic talent in the cinema comedies “DER NANNY” written and starring by Matthias Schweighöfer, “UNTER DEUTSCHEN BETTEN” and an episode of the hit series “JERKS”, among others.

+The ARD feature film “MEISTER DES TODES” by Daniel Harrich even gathered political attention.
+The film, based on Harrich’s journalistic research into illegal arms exports, prompted several investigations against arms manufacturers in Germany.
+The second part “MEISTER DES TODES 2” followed in 2020.

+The short film “MALOU” by director Adi Wojaczek and producer Patrick Mölleken, premiered at the 23rd L.A.
+Shorts International Film Festival in Los Angeles.
+At the 22nd Manhattan Short Film Festival, it was on the Academy Award shortlist for 2020.